-David Barnes is an Associate Professor and Director of the Health & Societies Program in the Department of History and Sociology of Science in the School of Arts and Sciences, where he teaches the history of medicine and public health.
-Prior to his time at Penn, Barnes taught for a year at the Institute for Liberal arts at Emory University and for seven years in the History of Science Department at Harvard University.
+David Barnes is Associate Professor and Director of the Health and Societies Major in the Department of History and Sociology of Science in the School of Arts and Sciences, where he teaches the history of medicine and public health.
+Prior to joining Penn, Barnes taught for a year at the Institute for Liberal arts at Emory University and for seven years in the History of Science Department at Harvard University.
 His current research is concentrated in the history of infectious disease, epidemiology, and public health; nineteenth-century urban European social and cultural history; and the politics of international disease control programs.
 He has a forthcoming book on the history of the Lazaretto Quarantine Station, located outside of Philadelphia.

 Barnes, David.
 2006.
 The Great Stink of Paris and the Nineteenth-Century Struggle against Filth and Germs.
 Baltimore, MD: Johns Hopkins University Press.

 Barnes, David.
-1995.
+1 995.
 The Making of a Social Disease: Tuberculosis in Nineteenth-Century France.
-Berkley, CA: University of California Press.
+University of California Press.

-David Brownlee is Frances Shapiro-Weitzenhoffer Professor and Chair of the Graduate Group in the History of Art in the School of Arts and Sciences.
-He is a historian of modern architecture whose interests embrace a wide range of subjects in Europe and America, from the late eighteenth century to the present.
-Brownlee has won numerous fellowships, and his work has earned three major publication prizes from the Society of Architectural Historians.
+David Brownlee is the Frances Shapiro-Weitzenhoffer Professor of 19th Centurey European Art in the History of Art in the School of Arts and Sciences.
+He is a historian of modern architecture whose interests embrace a wide range of subjects in Europe and America, from the late 18th century to the present.
+Brownlee has won numerous fellowships and his work has earned three major publication prizes from the Society of Architectural Historians.
 He is a recipient of the University of Pennsylvania’s Lindback Award for Distinguished Teaching.